silverbulletmd/silverbullet/website/🔌 KaTeX.md

 And move your cursor outside of the block to live preview it!

-**Note:** [KaTeX](https://katex.org) itself is not bundled with this plug; it pulls the JavaScript, CSS and fonts from the JSDelivr CDN.
+**Note:** [KaTeX](https://katex.org) itself is not bundled with this plug, it pulls the JavaScript, CSS and fonts from the JSDelivr CDN.
 This means _this plug will not work without an Internet connection_.
-This limitation is because it is not yet possible to distribute font files via plugs, and KaTeX depends on specific web fonts.
+The reason for this limitation is that it is not yet possible to distribute font files via plugs, and KaTeX depends on specific web fonts.

 ## Build
 Assuming you have Deno and Silver Bullet installed, simply build using: